anthonycirc/tkscrapy/README.md

 For more information, see the scrapy documentation for selectors [Scrapy documentation] (https://docs.scrapy.org/en/latest/)

 You can follow the navigation if you want to visit several pages by checking the box * "pagination selector" *:
-- ex: ** li.next to :: attr ("href") **, you just have to add the navigation link selector
+- Ex: ** li.next to :: attr ("href") **, you just have to add the navigation link selector

-see [Scrapy documentation] (https://docs.scrapy.org/en/latest/) for more information
+See [Scrapy documentation] (https://docs.scrapy.org/en/latest/) for more information.